walder/Skynet-IADS/README.md

 ```

 ### Adding a power sources and connection nodes to a SAM site
-Once you have added a SAM site to the IADS you can set the power source and connection node like this:
+Once you have added a SAM site to the IADS you can set the power source and connection node like this.
+Call the function multiple times to add more than one power source or connection node:
 ```
 local power = StaticObject.getByName('Power Source')
 local connectionNode = StaticObject.getByName('Connection Node')